ballerina-attic/loadbalancing-failover/README.md

 ```
 - Update the URLs specified in the load balancing client with the correct IP addresses so that the docker container can access it properly

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-It points to the service file that we developed above and it will create an executable binary out of that.
+It points to the service file that we have developed above and it creates an executable binary out of that.
-This will also create the corresponding docker image using the docker annotations that you have configured above.
+This also creates the corresponding docker image using the docker annotations you have configured above.
 Navigate to the `<SAMPLE_ROOT>/guide/` folder and run the following command.

 ```
 $ballerina build book_search